thestephencasper/mechanistic_interpretability_challenge/README.md

 ## Challenge 2, Transformer:

-Use mechanistic interpretability tools to reverse engineer a transformer and send me the labeling function it was trained on.
+Use mechanistic interpretability tools to reverse engineer a transformer and send me a program for the labeling function it was trained on.

 Hint 1: The labels are binary.